gelliravi/MatTrans/README.md

 System Requirements
 -------------------

 - MATLAB(R) version 15 or later (available from The MathWorks, Inc. (http://www.mathworks.com/).
-The MATTRANS is tested on MATLAB R2015b (Simulink 8.6), hope it may also work with older versions.
+The MATTRANS is tested on MATLAB R2015b (Simulink 8.6).
+However, various compatible formats of the Simulink models for the main transientStability.mdl have been exported.
+The codes automatically detects your Matlab(R)/Simulink version and automatically uses the concerned Simulink model file.
+Hope this resolves the crucial hectic of version compatibility problems.
 For any concerns, please  contact: <gravikumar@iitb.ac.in>.

 - MATPOWER (<http://www.pserc.cornell.edu/matpower/>), which is needed to execute the steady-state power flow.